pingcap/docs-cn/stale-read.md

 ## Scenario examples

 + Scenario one: If a transaction only involves read operations and is tolerant of data staleness to some extent, you can use Stale Read to get historical data.
-Using Stale Read, TiDB sends the query requests to any replica of the corresponding data at the expense of some real-time performance, and thus increases the throughput of query executions.

-+ Scenario two: In some scenarios where small tables are queried, if strongly consistent reads are used, data might be concentrated on a certain storage node, causing the query pressure to be concentrated on that node as well.
+Using Stale Read, TiDB makes the query requests sent to any replica at the expense of some real-time performance, and thus increases the throughput of query executions.
+Especially in some scenarios where small tables are queried, if strongly consistent reads are used, leader might be concentrated on a certain storage node, causing the query pressure to be concentrated on that node as well.
 Therefore, that node might become a bottleneck for the whole query.
-With Stale Read, TiDB distributes the query requests to each replica of the corresponding data, which can improve the overall query throughput and significantly improve the query performance.
+Stale Read, however, can improve the overall query throughput and significantly improve the query performance.

-+ Scenario three: In some scenarios of geo-distributed deployment, if strongly consistent follower reads are used, to make sure that the data read from the Followers is consistent with that stored in the Leader, TiDB requests `Readindex` from different data centers for verification, which increases the access latency for the whole query process.
++ Scenario two: In some scenarios of geo-distributed deployment, if strongly consistent follower reads are used, to make sure that the data read from the Followers is consistent with that stored in the Leader, TiDB requests `Readindex` from different data centers for verification, which increases the access latency for the whole query process.
 With Stale Read, TiDB accesses the replica in the current data center to read the corresponding data at the expense of some real-time performance, which avoids network latency brought by cross-center connection and reduces the access latency for the entire query.
 For more information, see [Local Read under Three Data Centers Deployment](/best-practices/three-dc-local-read.md).

 ## Usages